Glenmore Trail: History

-In 2005, construction of the $170 million complex interchange between Macleod Trail and 14 Street SW and was a massive undertaking, at the time the largest road project in the history of Calgary.
+In 2005, construction of the $170 million complex interchange between Macleod Trail and 14 Street SW was a massive undertaking, at the time the largest road project in the history of Calgary.
 Replacing signalized intersections at Elbow Drive and 5 Street SW, it included lowering Glenmore Trail 9 m beneath the existing terrain by excavating 500000 m3 of earth, and the extensive use of mechanically stabilized earth walls to maintain the trough.
 The retaining walls are adorned with 144 coloured concrete trout which serve as aesthetic design elements.

 In 2010, an interchange with two roundabouts opened at Glenmore's intersection with 37 Street SW.
 The bridge was built to potentially be reused, depending on Alberta's final plans for construction of the southwest portion of the Stoney Trail ring road.

 In 2015, work began on a $125 million project to construct a diamond interchange at Glenmore Trail and Ogden Road SE as well as a bridge over the CP Rail mainline, replaced the level railway crossing and signalized intersection, and opened in July 2017.
 As part of the project, provisions were made for the future Green Line as well as staging for a future interchange at Barlow Trail.

 In 2018, as part of the Southwest Ring Road project, the province of Alberta significantly upgraded Glenmore Trail from 101 Street SW to 37 Street SW, which included the section of Glenmore Trail / Highway 8 between Sarcee Trail and 101 Street SW being re-designated as Stoney Trail (Highway 201).
 A large cloverstack interchange was constructed at Sarcee Trail, extending Stoney Trail south to Highway 22X as Tsuut'ina Trail.
 The temporary interchange at 37 Street SW was dismantled, and replaced by diamond interchange.
 At the same time, the City of Calgary widened Glenmore Trail from four to six lanes between 37 Street SW and Crowchild Trail.
 Construction concluded in fall 2020.